joelflaig/Nexus/bin/README.md

 This Folder contains the binary files of the libraries (.📦 files).

 <!-- toc -->
+* ML library: Neural.mojopkg
-* Neural Network library: Neural.📦
+* DSA library: DSA.mojopkg
 <!-- tocstop -->